huynguyenbao/huynguyenbao.github.io/_posts/2022-10-01-Variational-methods-3D-Tracking.md

 with $R \in \mathbb{SO}(3)$ and $\textbf{t} \in \mathbb{R}^3$.

-*To understand more about the definition of $\mathbb{SE}(3)$ (Lie - group Special Euclidean ) as well as its properties we recommend you read chapter 2 of the book: [An Invitation to 3-D Vision](https://www.amazon.com/Invitation-3-D-Vision-Interdisciplinary-Mathematics/dp/0387008934).*
+*To understand more about the definition of $\mathbb{SE}(3)$ (Lie - group Special Euclidean ) as well as its properties, we recommend you read chapter 2 of the book: [An Invitation to 3-D Vision](https://www.amazon.com/Invitation-3-D-Vision-Interdisciplinary-Mathematics/dp/0387008934).*

-Another of this tracking problem is that we must have the intrinsic matrix $K$ of our camera.
+Another assumption of this tracking problem is that we must have the intrinsic matrix $K$ of our camera.
 This can be achieved easily by estimating the matrix with multiple checkerboard images captured beforehand.

 $$K = \left[ \begin{matrix}
     f_x & 0 & c_x \\